reactjs/vi.react.dev/src/content/learn/writing-markup-with-jsx.md

 <Recap>

+Now you know why JSX exists and how to use it in components:

-* Nhóm React components rendering logic cùng với giao diện vì chúng có liên quan với nhau.
+* React components group rendering logic together with markup because they are related.
-* JSX tương tự như HTML, có một số điểm khác biệt.
-Bạn có thể sử dụng [bộ chuyển đổi](https://transform.tools/html-to-jsx) nếu cần.
-* Thông báo lỗi thường sẽ chỉ cho bạn hướng đi đúng để sửa giao diện của mình.
+* JSX is similar to HTML, with a few differences.
+You can use a [converter](https://transform.tools/html-to-jsx) if you need to.
+* Error messages will often point you in the right direction to fixing your markup.

 </Recap>

 <Challenges>

-#### Chuyển đổi một số HTML sang JSX {/*convert-some-html-to-jsx*/}
+#### Convert some HTML to JSX {/*convert-some-html-to-jsx*/}

-HTML này đã được dán vào một component nhưng nó không phải là JSX hợp lệ.
-Sửa nó:
+This HTML was pasted into a component, but it's not valid JSX.
+Fix it:

 <Sandpack>